spicata/spicata99/index.md

 layout: new
 ---

+website philosophy:

+> *"There will be no loyalty, except loyalty towards the Party.
+There will be no love, except the love of Big Brother."*
+> that one instruction manual by george orwell.

+and also

+> *"We shall abolish the orgasm."*
+> also that instruction manual

+---

 hi! i'm **m.spicata**, and i own this "shop". i don't sell anything here, but instead i give away **stuff for free**. if you think it's worth it take it; if you don't want it, leave it.

 welcome to [the town](theTown.md)!